Commercial Vehicle Regulations for Wraps: What Fleet Owners Need to Know (USA Guide)

 These vehicles required strong nighttime visibility.

 Solution: Integrated reflective film per FMVSS 108.
-We tested each truck and logged results using our Vinyl Wrap Troubleshooting: Peeling, Bubbles, Stains checklist.
+We tested each truck and logged results.

 Outcome: Zero inspection failures and higher on-site recognition.